 The process begins with shearing the sheep, which we do each Spring.
-Katie then skirts the fleeces (removes the dirtiest parts from the belly, hind end, and edges) and gently washes them in a detergent solution.
+Katie then skirts the fleeces (removes the dirtiest parts from the belly, hind end, and edges) and stores them in cotton bags.
+She then gently washes them one by one in a plant based eco-friendly detergent solution.
 After they are dry, she tumbles them to remove any loose material, and if necessary runs them through a hand picker to open up the fibers and remove any stubborn dirt.
-The fleeces that are going to remain their natural color (various shades of black, grey, silver and brown) are then shipped to Spinderella's, a small custom spinning mill in Utah that spins the fiber into yarn according to our specifications.
-The rest of the fleeces are dyed with natural dyes, then sent to the spinner.
+The fleeces that are going to remain their natural color (various shades of black, grey, silver and brown) are then shipped to Spinderella's custom mill that spins the fiber into yarn according to our specifications.
+The rest of the fleeces are mordanted with food grade alum and cream of tartar, then dyed with natural dyes, then sent to the spinner.
+Much of the dye material is grown or foraged right here on or near our property, and the rest is purchased from companies that source their products from fair trade and responsible suppliers.

 Regardless of whether the fleece is dyed or left it's natural color, each one is spun individually, so that our customers know which sheep their yarn came from.